elimesa/ecommerce-app/README.md

 # ecommerce-app
-in this repository you can see how to create a new app in Flutter using the BLoC pattern and firebase as database
+in this repository you can see how to create a new Flutter app using the BLoC pattern and firebase as database